 Cumin seed’s anti-carcinogenic properties make them an excellent candidate to prevent cancer.
 Cumin consists of many antioxidants, plant compounds, and liver detoxification enzymes.
 In addition, some studies show that cumin can slow the multiplication of cancerous cells.

-Cumin seeds have the ability to ease the symptoms of IBS or Irritable bowel syndrome, cramps, diarrhea, nausea, bloating, spasms.
+Cumin seeds can ease IBS or Irritable bowel syndrome symptoms, cramps, diarrhea, nausea, bloating, spasms.

 Cumin has a compound that contains hypolipidemic properties.
 Hypolipidemic properties help the body to maintain cholesterol levels(2)